compiled by Christopher Flaherty from various sources

 Tom Reed posted the "modern" ingredients for Diet Dr Pepper in the U.S. on November 23, 1998: "Carbonated water, caramel color, aspartame, phosphoric acid, artificial and natural flavors, sodium benzoate (preservative), caffeine.
 Phenylketonurics: contains phenylalanine."

 The Dr Pepper company had this to say in a pamphlet it published sometime in either the late 1950's or early 1960's: "Its unique flavor results from the blending of pure fruit flavors (gathered from throughout the world) with mystic spices, from far-off Madagascar, and clean, clear distilled sparkling water."
 You don't suppose one of those spices is vanilla, do you?
-On the company’s web site today, they state the obvious: "It is a blend of many spices and flavor extracts.
+On the company’s web site, they used to state the obvious: "It is a blend of many spices and flavor extracts.
 The color is supplied by caramel especially made for the product."

-In addition, the company also says the concentrate for Dr Pepper is kosher, and that "our products which contain High Fructose Corn Syrup may contain small amounts of corn gluten."
+However, this was not the end of the story.
 Max Wolheim, who "can't guarantee the accuracy of any of this," posted this interesting article (with a small caveat) on June 20, 1999:

 Yes, I've heard the "23 fruit flavors" of Dr. Pepper [sic] for years.
 I can tell you this is nonsense!
 I can't reveal the source (he'd get fired), but here is a list of some of the real flavoring ingredients: